jmscslgroup/ros2ascii/README.md

 # ros2ascii
 Terminal software graphics visualizer for ROS using ASCII art

 Code is in the form of C++ ROS nodes.
+Only tested on Raspbian with ROS Noetic.

 This is based on the curses-gfx library here: [https://github.com/blegas78/curses-gfx](https://github.com/blegas78/curses-gfx)